• Skip to primary navigation

 Ingredients to make sunny side up eggs, including pasture raised eggs, butter, salt, and pepper.

-• Butter - Butter adds a layer of fat that keeps the eggs from sticking to the pan and adds flavor.
+• Butter - Butter adds a layer of fat that coats the bottom of the eggs and prevents them from sticking to the pan.
+It also adds flavor.

 • Salt - Salt accentuates the delicious flavor of the eggs.